This

 reason for the interaction at all is simply for the girl to glance in

-Binns and his partner start to drive away.
+Binns and his partner appear to drive away.
 Randall finally breaks free

 and yells for help.
 As Williams begins to apply his shears, they are